jhpark98/ME266SeniorProject/README.md

 3. Set the COM port determined above in line 11 of `serial_connect.py`
 4. Run `serial_connect.py`

 **An alternate Arduino script must be created to send data over Serial instead of Bluetooth.
 We provide a version of this in the `arduino_serial_interface` directory.
-However, this script incorporates a native Low-Pass Filter that may produce undesirable results.
-Thus, it needs to be modified to transmit raw data.
+However, this script incorporates a native Low-Pass Filter.
+Thus, it needs to be modified to transmit raw data without signal attenuation due to the filter.
 See the comments in the file in this directory for instructions.**